schmittjoh/JMSPaymentCoreBundle/Resources/doc/guides/accepting_payments.rst

-Accepting Payments
+Accepting payments
 ==================
-In this chapter, we explore how to accept payments using this bundle, by building a simplified *Checkout* system from scratch.
+In this guide, we explore how to accept payments using this bundle, by building a simplified *Checkout* system from scratch.

 .. tip ::
     In no way are you forced to use the presented system in your application, this is merely the simplest way to show this bundle in action.
 We recomend you follow the steps below and, once you grasp how this bundle works, think about the best way to integrate it into your application.